 Welcome to The Orchard

-Please take your time.
-Delight in your own thoughts, marvel at nature and enjoy your friends, for you are in a place which, thanks to the benefaction of Mr Robin Callan, will, in the words of Rupert Brooke, remain ‘forever England’.
+When you are with us, please take your time.
+Enjoy the genteel setting, delight in your own thoughts, marvel at nature and, if you are with friends, enjoy their company for you are in a place which, thanks to the benefaction of Mr. Robin Callan, will, in the words of Rupert Brooke, remain ‘forever England’.

-Orchard Tea Garden is under new management.
-We are trying to blend the traditions of the Orchard, which are so important to so many, with a customer-focused experience.
-We are seeking a slow pace of evolution keeping everything which so many people have loved about coming here for so long, but being “just a little bit better every day”.
-We truly value your feedback and if you find anything to be less than perfect, please tell us immediately and we will try and make changes; alternatively you can email us at firstname.lastname@example.org
+We are trying to blend the historical traditions of the Orchard, which are important to so many people who love this place and have been coming here for many years, with the slow pace of evolution which makes things “just a little bit better every day”.
+We value your feedback and if you find anything to be less than perfect, please tell us immediately and we will try and make changes; alternatively you can email us at firstname.lastname@example.org

 You can keep up to date by Friending and Liking us on Facebook @The Orchard Tea Garden, or following us on Twitter @TheOrchardTea

 From the poem ‘The Soldier’ by Rupert Brooke